chipsalliance/playground/readme.md

 ## Introduction
 This is a template repository for those who want to develop RTL based on rocket-chip and even chipyard, being able to edit all sources from chisel environments without publish them to local ivy.
 You can add your own submodule in `build.sc`.
-For more information please visit [mill documentation](https://com-lihaoyi.github.io/mill/page/configuring-mill.html) after adding your own code, you can add your library to playground dependency, and re-index Intellij to add your own library.
+For more information please visit [Mill documentation](https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html) after adding your own code, you can add your library to playground dependency, and re-index Intellij to add your own library.

 ## Quick Start